rlebron88/vcf2fasta/README.md

 # vcf2fasta
-Get a FASTA from a VCF file + reference FASTA file
+Get a FASTA from a VCF file + reference FASTA file.

+**It works with SNVs and indels.**

 ## Usage
 ```bash